Father of slain teen weeps for Evelyn Rodriguez

 “It’s not fair,” he cried, near where his daughter’s mother was killed — the same area where police found the body of his daughter two years ago.

-Vivian Brown, a Brentwood resident, also stopped Saturday morning near the scene of the crash to say a prayer for Rodriguez, who she said she admired for her activism.
+Nassau County District Attorney Madeline Singas said in a tweet Saturday morning that law enforcement will continue Rodriguez's "mission."

-“She fought the battle for her daughter,” said Brown, 52.
-“It was so painful for a mother to go through something like this.
-I just pray she’ll have peace.”
+"Those of us who fight to keep our children safe and rid our communities of gangs lost a valiant partner yesterday [Friday]," she wrote on Twitter.
+"Evelyn Rodriguez turned her family's unspeakable tragedy into a crusade to keep other kids and communities safe from the scourge of MS-13."

-Authorities did not have additional information Saturday morning about the crash, but the slayings of Cuevas, 16, and her friend Nisa Mickens, 15, — allegedly at the hands of MS-13 gang members with bats and machetes — propelled Brentwood, Long Island, and Rodriguez into a national spotlight and the attention of President Donald Trump.
+Authorities did not have additional information Saturday morning about the crash, but the slayings of Cuevas, 16, and her friend Nisa Mickens, 15 — allegedly at the hands of MS-13 gang members with bats and machetes — propelled Brentwood, Long Island, and Rodriguez into the national spotlight and Trump's attention.

-In a speech at Suffolk Community College in Brentwood, last year the president said the gang "butchered those little girls" and vowed to hunt down, jail and deport gang members.
+In a speech at Suffolk County Community College in Brentwood last year, the president said the gang "butchered those little girls" and vowed to hunt down, jail and deport gang members.

 Rodriguez said later that she appreciated Trump's acknowledgment of the families' losses.